 Here is how I describe each phase of the process.

 The Start-up phase is devoted to building a solid foundation for the process that will be used to develop and manage your account.
 It involves my gaining a certain amount of knowledge about your company, your markets, your products and/or services, as well as your objectives.
 Think of me as the newest member of your sales and marketing team.
 You will be making an investment in how well I am able to serve your organization and its goals.

 The length of time spent in the Start-up phase is largely dependent on the size of your existing account, your objectives for expansion and the level of your involvement.

-If you have an existing AdWords account with one or more campaigns, I will review the account to determine whether we continue running the existing campaign and rebuild it over time or create a new campaign from scratch.
+If you have an existing Google Ads account with one or more campaigns, I will review the account to determine whether we continue running the existing campaign and rebuild it over time or create a new campaign from scratch.
 In most cases, I build new campaigns and simply pause ad groups in the existing campaigns as new ones are built.

 Tasks during the start-up phase include, but are not limited to:

 - Performing administrative tasks that are required to take you on as a new client

 - If necessary, helping you set up a new account with Google Ads or Bing ads

 - Gaining access and linking your Google Ads account to My Client Center